HDMI ARC and HDMI eARC explained: The evolution of the Audio Return Channel

 Sony’s top-of-the line A9F and Z9F Master Series TVs were first to ship with eARC, but the recently reviewed XBR 950G features it, so it’s made it into Sony’s mid-range models as well.
 The illustration at the top of this page came that unit’s user’s guide.

 Most of LG’s 2019 TVs feature eARC, but Samsung claimed before the 2019 model year that streaming services with Dolby Digital Plus somehow obviated the need for eARC.
 Yes, Dolby Atmos can be passed over ARC via Dolby Digital Plus—but ARC doesn’t have the bandwidth for a Dolby TrueHD stream with Dolby Atmos.
 After riding that pony for a while, the company announced eARC will be available via a firmware upgrade for its 2019 QLEDs that sport a OneConnect breakout box.

 Mid-range and low-end TVs will eventually get eARC, just as some sub-$1,000 TVs are employing the quantum dots that were once the sole province of Samsung’s QLEDs.
 Audiophiles, including surround-sound fans, are likely to be the only listeners who will chase after eARC; but it will eventually improve home-theater audio for everyone.
 And that’s a good thing.

-November 7, 2019: Note that HDMI has always supported 192hz/24-bit audio when carried over the main link so an optical disc player (or similar), can transmit high resolution audio to an A/V receiver or TV.
+November 7, 2019: Note that HDMI has always supported 192hz/24-bit audio when carried over the main link, so an optical disc player (or anything similar), can transmit high-resolution audio to an A/V receiver or TV.
 This article is about pass-through audio only.